woai3c/Front-end-articles/en-articles/monitor-sdk.md

 The code logic is as follows:
 1. First record an initial time, then each time `requestAnimationFrame()` triggers, increment the frame count by 1.
 After one second passes, we can get the current frame rate by dividing `frame count/elapsed time`.

 When three consecutive FPS values below 20 appear, we can determine that the page has become unresponsive.
-For more details, see [How to Monitor Page Stuttering](https://zhuanlan.zhihu.com/p/39292837).
+This technique is based on the observation that smooth animations require at least 20 FPS to appear fluid to users.

 ```js
 export function isBlocking(fpsList, below = 20, last = 3) {